 #7.
 Hidden Carbs May Be Sabotaging Your Work

-Carbs are everywhere — even in foods you may not consider keto-unfriendly.
+Carbs are everywhere — even in foods you may consider keto-friendly.

-From carbs in low fat dairy to confusing names for added sugar, if you’re not tracking your food intake with an app like MyFitnessPal, you’ll never know how many of these hidden carbs quickly add up before you blow your macro for the day.
+From carbs in low-fat dairy to hidden names for added sugar, if you’re not tracking your food intake with an app like MyFitnessPal, you’ll never know how many of these hidden carbs quickly add up before you blow your macros for the day.

 Tip: Whenever you eat hidden carbs by accident, you can take Perfect Keto Blood Sugar Support to ensure healthy carb metabolism and help stabilize your blood sugar levels.